xh3210578/bee-docs/docs/using-bee/light-nodes.md

 ---

 :::danger
 When requesting content from a light node, if the requesting node will not benefit from plausible deniability when sending or requesting specific chunks.
-See [below]() for more details.
 :::

 #### Configuration